rezafuru/rans-tricks/README.md

 There are some adjusments I'd like to try to this algorithm for better integration but I cannot find the time for it.

-If you are looking for a bachelor thesis or master's project at TU Vienna and you find this forked repository interesting, write me a mail: alireza.furutanpey@dsg.tuwien.ac.at
+If you are looking for a bachelor thesis or master's project at TU Vienna and you find this forked repository interesting, write me a mail: a.furutanpey@dsg.tuwien.ac.at

 # rans-tricks
 This repo contains a few branchless modifications to a traditional rans coder, as a result it's performance is comparable to FSE whilst supporting adaptive probabilities and using no platform specific intrinsics or assembly.